phattrann/phattrann/README.md

 ## 👨🏻‍💻 About Me
+- ✍️ &nbsp; I'm looking for an internship in Data Science.
-- 🔭 &nbsp; I’m currently learning Machine Learning and Deep Learning
+- 🔭 &nbsp; I’m currently learning Machine Learning and Deep Learning.
-- 🤔 &nbsp; Exploring new technologies
+- 🤔 &nbsp; I love to explore new technologies.
+In other word, I'm a tech savvy person.
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
+- 🎓 &nbsp; I have strong skills with programming languages and Mathematics.
-- 🌱 &nbsp; Enthusiast in Data Analysis and Artificial Intelligence .
+- 🌱 &nbsp; Enthusiast in Data Analysis and Computer Vision.
-- ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 <!-- <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px">&nbsp; -->